 For the most part, yes.
 I like to know in advance the star of the show and especially about people who should be a focus.
 I will never force someone to be in a picture, even at a Quick Shot.
 I won’t drag Johnny from under the couch or make Aunt Martha set down her bourbon while she hides behind someone.
 I just reassure people that I have their back and I want them to love their pictures as much as possible so I don’t use anything unflattering… But I won’t force someone to take a picture.
 I find it unethical to force anyone of any age to be in a picture, sit next to someone, or even smile.

 Will you be the center of attention at my event?

 I am certainly not like the hired entertainment.
 I don’t juggle or do magic or have reptiles or even bring silly photo-booth style costumes.
-I’m only 5’1″ so naturally I don’t really stand out anyway.
+I’m only 5’1″ so naturally, I don’t really stand out anyway.
 People will notice that I am there but I’m not normally commissioned to stay for an entire event.
-I am usually unobtrusive, stay for about an hour, wander around and take pictures of groups of people together, both candid and posed.
+I am usually unobtrusive, wander around and take pictures of groups of people together, both candid and posed.
 If it is a family gathering, I’ll try to get family members together for some group shots, but all of that is up to you and decided in the questionnaire before I arrive– so that our expectations are on the same page.